 You may add a unique nickname to your account(s) to help you identify and manage multiple accounts.
 Account nicknames are only visible to you and do not change the ownership rights of your account.

-You may enable the virtual assistant on your mobile device (such as Apple Siri or Google Assistant) to display or read your available balance without logging in.
-The balance presented this way is for informational purposes only, and you must use your Log-in Credentials before you are able to initiate transactions using Digital Services.
-You must enable this feature before you can access your balance via the virtual assistant on your mobile device, and if you do so, it is your sole responsibility to maintain proper security measures (such as a screen lock on your mobile device) to prevent unauthorized persons from retrieving your available balance information.
+You may enable the virtual assistant on your mobile device (such as Apple Siri or Google Assistant) to display or speak the listed Available Balance on your deposit accounts (checking or savings) and display or speak the balance owed on your U.S. Bank credit card without logging in to the app.
+This feature is for informational purposes only, and you must use your Log-in Credentials before you are able to initiate transactions using Digital Services.
+You must enable this feature in the app settings before using the virtual assistant on your mobile device, and if you do so, it is your sole responsibility to maintain proper security measures (such as a screen lock on your mobile device) to prevent unauthorized persons from accessing your information.

 You can initiate a Smart Assistant session by tapping the microphone icon.
 Be aware of your surroundings as any commands you speak, or audible responses you receive, may be heard by others.
 While using the Smart Assistant, the microphone will remain active for seven seconds after activation and may react to any commands captured during that time – even commands you may not intend.
 Keep in mind that any commands initiated while using the Smart Assistant, even if not specifically intended by you, will be presumed to be authorized by you.